joriefernandez/201d56-about-me/README.md

 Current update: added fun facts and questions for the guessing games.
 Links are also provided for the Top 10 movies.

 Pair-programming exercise with William.
 Adding functions for each question.

+Current update as of March 31, 2019: Added links to social accounts such as LinkedIn, e-mail, and Github.